mbrugman67/BusPirate-docs-hugo/content/docs/command-reference.md

 {{< /term>}}
 Verify the contents of an EEPROM match a file.
 - ```eeprom verify -d <device> -f <file>``` - verify EEPROM contents against file `<file>`

+{{% alert context="danger" %}}
+If the **file is bigger than the EEPROM**, only the first bytes of the file will be verified against the EEPROM.
+The rest of the file will be ignored.

+If the **file is smaller than the EEPROM**, the full file will be verified against the EEPROM, and the rest of the EEPROM will be ignored.
+{{% /alert %}}

 #### 1-Wire EEPROM erase
 {{< term  >}}